Travelling to Canada and clearing Canadian customs

 Please note that the group health and hospitalization insurance plan through Desjardins Insurance (the one for international students and foreign interns) and coverage with the Régie d’assurance maladie du Québec (RAMQ) [Québec’s public health insurance plan] (the one for students covered under reciprocal social security agreements with certain countries) begin only when you arrive in Québec.
 Also, when deciding on when to arrive, be aware of the policy start date for the group health and hospitalization insurance plan with Desjardins or the coverage with the Régie d'assurance maladie du Québec (RAMQ), so that you can arrange for personal insurance coverage if necessary.

-This first step is normally carried out using automated kiosks.
+The first step is normally carried out using automated kiosks or eGate.
 At these kiosks, you will have to answer a series of questions.
-Once you are done, you will receive a receipt that you will have to take to a border services officer when you leave the secure area.
+Once you are done, you will receive a receipt that you will have to give to a border services officer.
+Generally, the latter will then direct you to the secondary inspection for the study permit’s issuance.

 If you had to provide your fingerprints to obtain your Canadian immigration document, you will have to have them verified at the inspection kiosk.

-You must ensure to have obtained your study permit before leaving the Canada Border Services Agency area.
-Please verify that your personal information appearing on the study permit is accurate and that the mention/comment regarding your right to work is clearly indicated, in case you plan on working here during your stay.
+You must ensure to have obtained your study permit before leaving the Canada Border Services Agency area, before retrieving your luggage.
+Please verify that your personal information appearing on the study permit is accurate (first and last names, date of birth, date of issuance and expiration, etc.) and that the mention/comment regarding your right to work is clearly indicated, in case you plan on working here during your stay.
 It should say something like, “May accept employment on or off campus if meeting eligibility criteria, per paragraph R186(f), (v) or (w).
 Must cease working if no longer meeting these criteria.”.
-If there is an error, go back to an officer and try to have the information changed.
+If there is an error, go back to an officer before leaving the secure area, before retrieving your luggage, and try to have the information changed.

 If you are travelling with family members, make sure they also get their permit (depending on the situation, that might be a work permit, study permit, or visitor record).